 In 2020, self-driving software company Aptiv and ridesharing company Lyft reached a major milestone: the companies crossed 100,000 rides of its autonomous passenger service in Las Vegas.
 The company now services over 3,400 spots in Las Vegas, including popular locations such as the Los Angeles Convention Center and McCarren International Airport.

-Autonomous vehicle development hasn’t been a completely smooth ride
+Driverless car development hasn’t been a completely smooth ride

 It was a hard year for Tesla as well, because, in that very same month, a fatal Tesla Model X car crash was recorded in Mountain View, California.
 The cause of death was linked to a mishap in the car’s Autopilot feature.